zeuslawyer/mock-interviewer-gpt/README.md

 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. Submit a Pull Request

 ## License
 This project is licensed under the MIT License - see the [LICENSE file](https://github.com/0xmetaschool/ai-mock-interview/blob/main/LICENSE) for details.